enketo/blog/_posts/2015-05-19-install-enketo.md

 UsePAM no
 ```

-Save your changes with CTRL+X, enter 'Y' to confirm, and then hit Enter
+Save your changes with CTRL+X, enter _Y_ to confirm, and then hit Enter

 Now restart the SSH service and exit: